 A lot of people make a fuss out of doing this, but it’s actually pretty simple.
 Essentially, networking is not so different from meeting someone at a shopping mall.
 The difference in approach is only based on the nuances that the environment presents.

-Also, there are a number of specific events you can start attending and participating at.
-The NBA Section on Business Law (conference coming up from 26th till 28th June, 2019) and Section on Legal Practice are immediate conferences you can start from.
+Also, there are a number of specific events you can start attending and participating in.
+The NBA Section on Business Law (conference coming up from 26th till 28th June 2019) and Section on Legal Practice are immediate conferences you can start from.

 5. Build a practice portfolio

-You can easily setup a Google Drive account for free, and set up well labeled folders that contain all the briefs you have worked on, your legal opinions (published or otherwise), draft of your unpublished works, research materials on the new areas of law you want to explore and testimonials from clients.
+You can easily set up a Google Drive account for free, and set up well-labelled folders that contain all the briefs you have worked on, your legal opinions (published or otherwise), drafts of your unpublished works, research materials on the new areas of law you want to explore and testimonials from clients.

-You may also update some of these information on your LinkedIn page.
+You may also update some of this information on your LinkedIn page.

 Having this portfolio handy will make it easy to share with organizations or persons who may require your service or expertise at any point in time.
 It will also help you track your progress easily.